cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/ingress-to-gateway.rst

 #############################

 Most Ingress controllers make the use of annotations to provide support for specific features, such as HTTP request manipulation and routing.
-As highlighted above, the Gateway API model avoids the use of implementation-specific annotations where possible to provide a portable configuration.
+As highlighted in the earlier section about its benefits, the Gateway API model avoids the use of implementation-specific annotations where possible to provide a portable configuration.

 Therefore, porting implementation-specific Ingress annotations to a Gateway API resource rarely applies.
 Instead, the Gateway API provides native support for some of these features, including: